gae-init/gae-init-docs/main/templates/quickstart/make.md

 You can leave the web server running while you develop your application.
 The web server watches for changes in your source files and reloads them if necessary.
+Try for example:

+1. Leave the web server running (in a console window).

+2. Go to and keep [http://localhost:8080/](http://localhost:8080/) loaded in your browser.

-1. Try it now: Leave the web server running, then edit `main/templates/welcome.html` to change `Hello, World!` to something else.
+3. Edit `main/templates/welcome.html` and change `Hello, world!` to something else, like `Hello, all!`.

-2. Go to [http://localhost:8080/](http://localhost:8080/) where you should see the change without reloading.
+4. When you save, you should see the change in the browser without reloading.